 When Jeremiah had taken his turn sipping from the bowl, he repeated the cleaning ritual with the bowls and implements.
 He then turned back to the group.

-“Now, let us get to know eachother.
+“Now, let us get to know each other.
 I am Jeremiah.
 You have met my friends Grey and Alan.”

 “Thank you for the welcome Jeremiah.
-I am still not entirely clear about the point of all of this.” replied Sam.
+I am still not entirely clear about the point of all of this,” replied Sam.

 “My employer, Oroboros San, holds you in great respect.
-He wished to meet you.” said Grey.
+He wished to meet you,” said Grey.

 “Grey puts it a bit awkwardly.
 But what he says is essentially correct.
-You see, upon my retirement from my previous position, I took this area as a sort of ‘Pension Plan’.
+You see, upon my retirement from my previous position, I took this area as a sort of ‘Pension Plan.
 I inherited responsibility for maintaining the viability of the organization’s businesses in this area.

 “I have a more… socially responsible view of how business should be run here.
 I run several places of ‘hospitality’ where a person can seek relaxation in certain ‘hobbies’.
-I make sure that all games of chance are run fairly withing the Free Zone.
+I make sure that all games of chance are run fairly within the Free Zone.
 I also make sure that ladies and men who provide certain services do so in a safe environment.
 Those who enjoy certain ‘libations’ do so with clean implements and the safest manner possible.

 “The ‘gentleman’ you visited the other night was of a different opinion about how things should be run.
 He had been attempting to pressure some of my businesses and franchises into providing less specialized services.
-His men attempted to have inferior libations of his own, cheaper and less safe composition sold in my businesses.
+His men attempted to have inferior libations of his own, cheaper and less safe compositions sold in my businesses.
 He had also been trying to adulterate and take over several of my other ‘hospitality’ businesses.
 This was a situation that needed to be addressed.
 I was surprised when this odious individual was removed before I could have Grey remove him.